-The Outlook assumes monthly Wind Capacity Contribution Solar Capacity Contribution values to forecast the capacity contribution from wind and solar generators, respectively.
-There is a risk that wind power output could be less than the forecast values.
+The Outlook assumes monthly Wind Capacity Contribution and Solar Capacity Contribution values to forecast the capacity contribution from wind and solar generators, respectively.
+There is a risk that wind power output could be less than the forecast values, therefore wind distribution parameters are included in the required reserve calculation.